The Catholics of the Cyclades

 Orthodox monasteries

-Dominated by Venetian lords and Catholic clergy from 1205 onwards, the Cyclades have only three Orthodox monasteries from the Byzantine period: Panagia Panachrantos (10th century) on Andros, Prophet Elias (1154) on Sifnos and, most impressively, Panagia Chozoviotissa (11th century) on the cliffs of Amorgos.
-But the archipelago returned to Byzantine traditions under the Ottoman era (1537-1832).
-The sultans then entrusted the power to the Greek Church: while the influence of Rome declined, the islands were covered with Orthodox monasteries.
-Among these, the monastery of St Pantaleon (16th century) in Kea, the Panagia Chrisopigi (17th century) in Sifnos, and the Panagia Tourliani (1542) in Mykonos are noteworthy.
+Dominated by Venetian lords and Catholic clergy from 1205 onwards, the Cyclades have preserved only three Orthodox monasteries from the Byzantine period: Panagia Panachrantos (10th century) on Andros, Prophet Elias (1154) on Sifnos and, most impressively, Panagia Chozoviotissa (11th century) on the cliffs of Amorgos.
+But the archipelago returned to Byzantine traditions during the Ottoman era (1537-1832).
+The sultans entrusted power to the Greek Church: as Rome's influence waned, the islands were covered with Orthodox monasteries.
+These included the 16th-century St Pantaleon monastery on Kea, the 17th-century Panagia Chrisopigi on Sifnos and the Panagia Tourliani (1542) on Mykonos.